Date(s) - Tuesday, September 7, 2021 - Thursday, September 9, 2021

 Categories No Categories

-The Cambridge Journal of Economics conference will be held on 8-9 September 2021, at Newnham College, Cambridge.
+The Cambridge Journal of Economics conference will be an online conference, being held on the afternoons of Tuesday, Wednesday and Thursday, 7-9 September 2021.
 The conference will provide a forum for the presentation of work that advances heterodox economics.

 The conference will look to cover a broad range of topics including the following themes: